 What is the secret to Wee Nam Kee’s success?

-Wee Nam Kee has been around for 23 years.
+Wee Nam Kee has been around for 20 over years.
 How has it evolved or changed over the last 2 decades?

 Your hawker stall eventually become a family restaurant serving up a broad range of Nanyang-inspired dishes which include Curry Fish Head, Cereal Prawns, Crispy Roast Pork, Deep Fried Tou Fu, Stir fried Baby Kai Lan and other local favorites?
 Why did you diversify?

 I realised many customers often brought their entire families to eat our chicken rice.
 As a businessman, I felt something was missing – it did not feel like the families were having proper dinners.